top1944/duckuments/docs/atoms_30_learning_materials/00_template/00_intro.md

 ### Section N: title-N (e.g.: Saving the world with PID)

-And this is how to save the world with PID...
+And finally, this is how you save the world, in theory.

 ## Examples {#theory-chapter-template-examples}